-A contingent benefit upon lapse (CBUL) will be available to all policyowners at the time of the rate increase, even if the increase is not considered substantial.
+A contingent benefit upon lapse (CBUL) will be available to all insureds affected by the rate increase, even if the increase is not considered substantial.

 In some jurisdictions, the benefits made available to insureds were limited relative to what was offered nationwide and described above.